AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 ```

 {{< figure library="true" src="/img/masking-rl/grid_rl.png" lightbox="true" >}}
-*Figure 4 : Grid world with 4 objects: a panda, a watermelon, a scorpion and a dragon and three trees that hide the scorpion*
+*Figure 4 : Grid world with 4 objects: a panda, a watermelon, a scorpion, a dragon and three trees that hide the scorpion*

-The scene in *figure 5* is similar to *figure 2*; however, 3 trees obstruct the panda's vision, and he cannot see the scorpion now.
-In this configuration, attention computation is as follows:
+The scene in *figure 4* is similar to *figure 2*; however, 3 trees obstruct the **panda's vision**, and he cannot see the scorpion now.
+In this configuration, attention is calculated as follows:
-the panda :panda:, watermelon :watermelon:, and dragon :dragon: compute the attention score between themselves and the other objects **excepted** the scorpion :scorpion:.
+the panda :panda:, watermelon :watermelon:, and dragon :dragon: compute the attention score between themselves but not with the scorpion :scorpion:.
-Meanwhile, the scorpion :scorpion: computes attention scores between itself and all other objects.
+On the other hand, the scorpion :scorpion: calculates his attention scores with himself and all other objects.

 {{< figure library="true" src="/img/masking-rl/grid_4_elem_scorpion_nope.svg" lightbox="true" >}}
 *Figure 5 : Self attention computation graph when the panda :panda: see all objects except the scorpion :scorpion:*